5430 Fredericksburg Road, Suite 310,

 Once the application is submitted, it takes up to a week for the Quest College Financial Aid Office to receive the electronic reply from the US Department of Education.
 The information contained in this document allows the Financial Aid Office to calculate the amount of student aid each student will receive.
 Learn More

-Upon completion of the application process, your Financial Aid Advisor will prepare a “package” of financial aid for you based upon your eligibility and financial need.
+Upon completion of the application process, your Financial Aid Advisor will prepare a “award budget” of financial aid for you based upon your eligibility and financial need.
 Your advisor will discuss the timing of aid payments, explain billing and payment procedures and can advise you about alternative financing options.